ta-data-bcn/Project-Week-2-Barcelona/your-project/README.md

 The hypotheses are:

-- Higher quality districts will have a low crime rate and a high facilities sum (sum of all the facilities available such as schools or hospitals)
+- Higher quality districts will be those with low crime rate and high facilities sum (sum of all the facilities available such as schools or hospitals) so there should be a correlation between both variables.
 - Lower quality districts will have a higher mortality rate
 - Higher populated districts will have a higher facilities sum
 - There will exist a relationship between the immigrant's nacionality and the district they choose to live in